 With the switch to agriculture around 5.000 years ago city states and governments began to form.
 That lead to a decrease in violence because government had a monopoly on violence.

-Every legal system indeed grants the government as the sole entity which can use force and violence.
+Every legal system grants government the sole right to the use of force and violence.
 Private citizens instead are persecuted when they commit violence.

 More State Power = Less Violence

-As state became more and more powerful, they could strengthen their monopoly on violence.
+As the states became more and more powerful, they could strengthen their monopoly on violence.

 This was especially evident and accelerated in the 15th century as Europe emerged from the Middle Ages.